tellet/el-q-test/README.md

 * Docker
 * Docker Compose

 Note that you'll need to download a snapshot from the list mentioned above.
-I have used Arxiv Titles.
+I have used [Arxiv Titles](https://snapshots.qdrant.io/arxiv_titles-3083016565637815127-2023-05-29-13-56-22.snapshot) snapshot.
+I used "latest" tags for images for simplicity.

 ### Monitoring
 From project root run: